CAFM-Blog.de | Energy Management Software in Facility Management: A Small Guide 2026

 Energy Management Software in Facility Management: A Small Guide 2026

-Energy Management Software transforms fragmented consumption data into concrete savings measures and systematically reduces operating costs.
-This extended guide for facility managers and IT managers integrates current trends for 2026 such as solutions enable companies to react more flexibly and responsively to market changes.”-based forecasts, ISO 50001 compliance, and and thus fully exploit the potential of automated systems.-Edge hybrid – with practical examples, checklists, and ROI-calculations.
+Energy management software transforms fragmented consumption data into concrete savings measures and systematically reduces operating costs.
+This extended guide for facility managers and IT managers integrates current trends 2026 such as Challenges in implementing automation in facility management include initial investment costs, integration with existing systems, and the need for skilled personnel.-based forecasts, ISO 50001 compliance, and The costs and savings associated with automation in facility management depend on the specific technologies and implementation strategies employed.
+However, the long-term savings and efficiency gains can be substantial.-Edge hybrid - with practical examples, checklists, and ROI-calculations.
 As a bonus at the end of the article, my Top-10 facts including a reference to a relevant PwC study :-)

 Relevance of Energy Management Software for Facility Management

 Energy management software creates actionable insights from fragmented meter data and is the decisive lever for sustainable cost reduction.
-Without a central system, it remains tips incomplete; measures can neither be prioritized nor quantified.
+Without a central system, it remains Transparency incomplete, measures can neither be prioritized nor quantified.

 Key KPIs and Their Operational Role